 Fetch & Toss

 Fetch is one of the oldest and most popular games for dogs.
-It allows them to exercise, explore, and is also a great way to bond with your dog.
+It allows them to exercise and explore and is also a great way to get bond with your dog.

 If you’ve ever tossed a ball, only to have your dog just stare at it (and then you, while you walk over to fetch it yourself), then you may be skeptical of trying this one-sided game again.